 NumeratorNumber of women who died during pregnancy or within one year of pregnancy

 Data Interpretation IssuesThe World Health Organization defines maternal death as the death of a woman while pregnant or within 42 days of termination of pregnancy, from a pregnancy-related cause.
 The CDC Perinatal Mortality Surveillance System and the state of Utah include pregnancy-related deaths during pregnancy and up to 365 days after the end of a pregnancy.
 Care should be taken to clarify whether data are based on a 42 day or 365 day time period, and whether data refer to pregnancy-related deaths or pregnancy-associated but not related deaths.

-Why Is This Important?Each year in the United States, one woman dies from a pregnancy complication for every 10,000 births.
-Every death prevented is meaningful.
-Surveillance of maternal mortality identifies ways to improve the health, health behaviors, and health care of women before and during pregnancy.
-Surveillance also identifies gaps in the health care system and social services, health care access, and the quality of prenatal and postnatal care.
+Why Is This Important?Approximately 700 women die each year in the United States as a result of pregnancy or delivery complications (CDC).
+The death of a woman during pregnancy, at delivery, or after delivery is a tragedy for her family and for society as a whole.
+Surveillance of maternal mortality identifies ways to improve the health, health behaviors, and health care of women before, during, and after pregnancy.
+Surveillance also identifies gaps in the health care system, social services, health care access, and the quality of prenatal and postnatal care.

 Healthy People Objective MICH-5:Reduce the rate of maternal mortality